Generalised wavefunction coefficients and acyclonesto-cosmohedra: Acyclonestohedra and their realisation

 Given this realisation, we may define the \emph{amplitube} associated to the realisable oriented building set \((S,\mathcal B,\mathcal C)\) as

-where the sum ranges over the acyclic tubings of \((S,\mathcal B,\mathcal C)\) that are maximal under inclusion (i.e.\ the vertices of the acyclonestohedron).
+where the sum ranges over the acyclic nestings of \((S,\mathcal B,\mathcal C)\) that are maximal under inclusion (i.e.\ the vertices of the acyclonestohedron).
 This manifestly generalises the amplitube of the graph associahedron given in \cite{Glew:2025otn}.

 Just like the amplitubes for graph associahedra, locality and unitarity are manifest for amplitubes for general acyclonestohedra in that denominators correspond to connected subsets according to the poset topology \cite{wachs} of \(\mathcal B\) (or, for Galashin poset associahedra, subgraphs of the edge graph of the Hasse diagram) and that residues factorise.
 Note that the acyclonestohedron amplitubes often \emph{lack} certain poles that would have existed in the corresponding nestohedron but are ruled out by the acyclicity condition.